mirklys/PDAC_Detection_forked/README.md

 Once the dataset is prepared and preprocessed, you can proceed with model training.

 1.  **Run the training script:**
-    This command initiates training using the 3D full-resolution configuration with the custom `nnUNetTrainerV2_ResEnc_TverskyLoss` for dataset 107.
+    This command initiates training using the 3D full-resolution configuration with the custom `nnUNetTrainerTverskyLoss` for dataset 107.
 The `--npz` flag indicates that the preprocessed data is saved in `.npz` format.
     ```bash
     nnUNetv2_train 107 3d_fullres 0 -tr nnUNetTrainerTverskyLoss --c --npz
     ```